autograms/autograms/docs/index.md

-2. AutoGRAMS compiled from python
+2. AutoGRAMS compiled from Python

-      This approach gives the flexibility of writing code--including loops, python statements, and variable assignments, directly in python, while also incorporating AutoGRAMS graph nodes.
+      This approach gives the flexibility of writing code--including loops, Python statements, and variable assignments, directly in Python, while also incorporating AutoGRAMS graph nodes.
 The .py file is read and compiled into an AutoGRAMS graph automatically--So for instance if you write a forloop around an AutoGRAMS node, the AutoGRAMS compiler will make new nodes automatically to handle the forloop and the resulting AutoGRAMS graph will loop back on itself.

-3. code in a spreadsheet
+3. Code in a spreadsheet

       Spreadsheets are potentially useful since most programs in AutoGRAMS consist mainly of string fields such as instructions, questions, and answers, and defining each node as a row in a spreadsheet, and each field as a cell in a spreadsheet, could be convenient for this.
 Describing the tree of a simple chatbot is fairly straightforward spreadsheet--you need to define the node names in one column and comma separated transitions in another field.